-- If your child is ill or has a communicable disease (pinkeye, head lice, ringworm, etc) he/she must remain at home until all symptoms are gone or has been treated by a physician.
+- Please visit our website for our COVID policies and procedures. - If your child is ill or has a communicable disease (pinkeye, head lice, ringworm, etc) he/she must remain at home until all symptoms are gone or has been treated by a physician.
 A physician's note may be required to return. - Students who become ill at school will be assessed by the school staff and parents will be called if it becomes necessary for the child to go home.
 Students must be picked up immediately to prevent the illness from spreading to others.